 4. Review the service plans for after-purchase care

 After shopping for hearing aids and deciding on your purchase, you need to care for them and for yourself.
-It can get expensive if your hearing aid clinic doesn’t offer you a lifetime or comprehensive service plan with regularly scheduled appointments to ensure you’re hearing well after your purchase.
+It can get expensive if your hearing aid clinic doesn’t offer you a comprehensive service plan with regularly scheduled appointments to ensure you’re hearing well after your purchase.
 In Ontario, hearing aid clinics generally use the Association of Hearing Instrument Practitioners of Ontario (AHIP) fee guidelines for individual after-purchase services like hearing instrument reprogramming, wax removal, hearing aid cleaning or a hearing reassessment.

 You want your hearing aids to deliver the best possible hearing which can take reprogramming and sometimes retesting.
 Even adapting to your hearing aids can go more smoothly with the support of your hearing aid clinic.

 Make sure you’re fully informed on what you’ll have to pay for after purchase before you commit to your purchase.

 In Ontario, the Ministry of Health through their Assistive Devices Program may help cover some of the cost for your hearing aids.
 Choose a clinic where the staff is not only willing but happy to help you with the paperwork for this financial support.